 D090 - The School as a Community of Care - The School as a Community of Care is a key component of WGU's Professional Core and is a required course for all initial licensure candidates.
 This course prepares candidates to meet the social and emotional needs of learners, taking into account theories and philosophical perspectives on child and adolescent development and learning.
 Candidates learn to effectively collaborate with parents, families, caregivers, and other community stakeholders in each child's education, to build a strong foundation for academic and personal success.
 Emphasis is placed on family engagement as candidates gain knowledge of individual, cultural, and community assets that can be used to facilitate learner growth and development, as well as understand mental health and emotional differences among learners that may necessitate leveraging additional resources to support students' wellbeing.
 Issues of youth mental health, substance abuse, suicide awareness and prevention, and abuse within families will be addressed as will the importance of parent involvement.
-Candidates will engage in seven hours of preclinical experiences, which include visual observations of learning environments that involve parents and families in their children's' education while supporting the social and emotional learning (SEL) needs of learners and an interview with an educational professional to explore topics related to parent involvement, youth mental health issues, and professional responsibilities to ensure student wellbeing.
-Additionally, crosscutting themes of technology and diversity are interwoven for further development.
-This course is designed to be taken after successful completion of the Educational Psychology and Development of Children and Adolescents course.
+Candidates will engage in seven hours of preclinical experiences, which include visual observations of learning environments that involve parents and families in their children's education while supporting the social and emotional learning (SEL) needs of learners and an interview with an educational professional to explore topics related to parent involvement, youth mental health issues, and professional responsibilities to ensure student wellbeing.
+Additionally, crosscutting themes of technology and diversity are intervoven for further development.

 D091 - Introduction to Curriculum, Instruction, and Assessment - Introduction to Curriculum, Instruction, and Assessment is a key component of WGU's Professional Core and is a required course for all initial licensure candidates.
 This course provides candidates with the knowledge and skills necessary to create engaging and standards-aligned lessons that meet the needs of all learners.
 Candidates will learn to analyze learner needs based on a variety of inputs, including their state P-12 standards, assessment results, and knowledge of learner differences.
 This course will help candidates design, deliver, and modify instruction in accordance to needs and educational requirements.
 Candidates will engage in three hours of preclinical experiences that include virtual classroom observations.
 They also will record a short teaching segment, allowing for authentic teaching experience.
-Crosscutting themes of technology and diversity are interwoven for continued development.
-This course is designed to be taken after successful completion of the Managing Engaging Learning Environments course.
+Cross-cutting themes of technology and diversity are interwoven for continued development.

 D092 - Educational Technology for Teaching and Learning - Educational Technology for Teaching and Learning is a key component of WGU's professional core and is a required course for all initial licensure candidates.
 This course prepares candidates to incorporate technology into their classroom practices in ways that improve teaching and learning.
 The ISTE standards will form the basis for their practice.
 The material will teach candidates to critically evaluate software and hardware options that may positively impact the classroom environment, while also increasing their awareness of ethical usage and considerations related to equity, access to technology, and appropriate use of technology by P-12 students.
 Assistive technologies to meet the needs of a diverse learner population also will be taught in this course.
 Candidates will engage in three hours of preclinical experience that include virtual observations of classroom practices incorporating technology to support educational goals.
-Crosscutting themes of technology and diversity are interwoven for further development.
-This course is designed to be taken after successful completion of the Assessing Impact on Student Learning course.
+Cross-cutting themes of technology and diversity are interwoven for further development.